+However, the ethical dilemma remains in any treatment decisions with gender diverse youths.
+Potential long term consequences of medical interventions in cases of later desistance from GD have to be carefully weighed against potentially harmful consequences of irreversible masculinization or feminization of the bodily appearance on the mental health of gender dysphoric youths.
+To improve security in treatment decisions, longitudinal follow-up studies on larger cohorts of transgender adolescents treated with GnRHa are needed.
 Furthermore, this case reminds us that gender cannot be understood as a binary concept.
 In the treatment and counseling of children and adolescents with GI or GD gender variety and multiple pathways should be considered.
-The primary goal of treatment should be to promote a person's mental health and well-being and not a binary identification as male or female.
+The primary goal of treatment should be to promote an individual person's mental health and well-being and not a binary identification as male or female.